samuel-walters/docker/README.md

 * `docker push samuelwalters/test:version2`: Making a push with docker.

 * `docker run -d -p 80:80 samuelwalters/test:version2`: Running a container.
-If it does not exist locally, this will pull the container from the registry on docker hub (where my repository is).
+If it does not exist locally, this will pull the image from the registry on docker hub (where my repository is).

+* `docker logs containerid`: useful for debugging.